 Trainees must demonstrate consistent strength in recovery and an understanding of the recovery process throughout the training.
-In addition to the comprehension exam described below, training instructors use an evaluation of strength and understanding of recovery to determine each trainee's qualifications to become a certified peer support specialist.
-Trainees who do not demonstrate the competencies below will not be eligible to apply for peer support specialist certification.
-Should training instructors determine that a trainee is not eligible for certification, the trainee will receive a letter stating the reasons they are not eligible for certification and suggestions for improvement if applicable.
+In addition to the comprehension exam described below, training facilitators use an assessment of strength and understanding of recovery to determine each trainee's qualifications to become a certified peer support specialist.
+Trainees who do not demonstrate strength in recovery, an understanding of the recovery process, and the ability to connect with others will not be eligible to apply for peer support specialist certification.
+Should training facilitators determine that a trainee is not eligible for certification, the trainee will receive a letter stating the reasons they are not eligible for certification and suggestions for improvement if applicable.
 Depending on the circumstance, the trainee may have the opportunity to attend Peer Support Specialist Training again in one year if desired and will be required to complete the application process again including a phone interview and submission of two current letters of reference.
-Refunds will not be granted to trainees who are determined to be ineligible for certification based on the instructors' evaluation.
+Refunds will not be granted to trainees who are determined to be ineligible for certification based on the facilitators' evaluation.
 The following competencies are evaluated for each trainee:

-- Trainee demonstrates consistent strength in recovery throughout the training - Trainee demonstrates an understanding of the recovery process - Trainee understands self-care and practices it throughout the training - Trainee demonstrates effective use of interpersonal and professional communication skills and communicates effectively with other trainees and training instructors - Trainee actively participates in a group, with a partner, and independently - Trainee interacts regularly with the group, allows room for other trainees to speak, and displays curiosity and connection when working with a partner - Trainee shows self-awareness, takes personal responsibility, practices personal insight, and displays a positive attitude throughout the training - Trainee is able to share their lived experience appropriately and relevantly to relate to peers - Trainee demonstrates the ability to connect with others and form peer-to-peer relationships - Trainee is mindful of and shows respect for fellow trainees and instructors - Trainee is receptive of constructive feedback from instructors to facilitate the learning process - Trainee follows directions, navigates training material, and asks for help if/when needed - Trainee demonstrates effective problem solving skills - Trainee is alert, engaged, present, and participates in 40 hours of training - Trainee attends all training sessions in full and is punctual throughout the training
+- Trainee demonstrates strength in recovery throughout the training - Trainee demonstrates an understanding of the recovery process - Trainee understands self-care and practices it throughout the training - Trainee demonstrates effective use of interpersonal and professional communication skills and communicates effectively with other trainees and training facilitators - Trainee works well in a group, with a partner, and independently - Trainee interacts regularly with the group, is able to let other individuals speak, and displays curiosity and connection when working with a partner - Trainee shows self-awareness, takes personal responsibility, practices insight, and displays a positive attitude throughout the training - Trainee is able to share their lived experience appropriately and relevantly to relate to peers - Trainee demonstrates the ability to connect with others and form peer to peer relationships - Trainee is mindful of and shows respect for fellow trainees and staff - Trainee is receptive of constructive feedback from instructors to facilitate the learning process - Trainee follows directions, navigates through training material, and asks for help if/when needed - Trainee is alert, engaged, present, and participates willfully in 5 full days of class - Trainee attends all training sessions in full and is punctual throughout the week